mcaledonensis/magic-key/README.md

 Note that the availability of the Magic Key engine is limited and the requirement to add the API KEY may be introduced.

-## How does it work

-How does it work?
-Well, the short answer is - magic.
-The long answer involves a lot of math, code, multidimensional spaces and some theoretical findings that are generally attributed to a French Baron, named Augustin-Louis Cauchy who had lived during the Age of Enlightenment.
-Paradoxely, one could think that it doesn't work.
-Only that it does, with the help of magic.

-This module focus is on the magic key aspect of code execution, separate from the magic engine aspect of it and follows the bring-your-own-magic-engine philosophy.
-The name of the module was inspired by the children's fable The Toy Robot, by an Unknown author of Ladybird Books, first published in 2010.
-It is a recommended read for any aspiring intellegent code execution practitioner.

 ## Sword in the stone